jahnavi-jagannatham/TaxPlanner.AI/README.md

-# TaxPlanner.AI
+# TaxSavvy Stance
-# TaxPlannerAI: Your Intelligent Tax Planning Assistant
+# TaxSavvy Stance: Your Intelligent Tax Planning Assistant

-TaxPlannerAI is an advanced, AI-powered application designed to simplify tax planning and provide intelligent answers to tax-related questions.
+TaxSavvy Stance is an advanced, AI-powered application designed to simplify tax planning and provide intelligent answers to tax-related questions.
 Built with Streamlit and leveraging the power of large language models, this tool offers an intuitive interface for users to upload tax documents and receive AI-generated insights.

 ## 🌟 Features